CyanogenMod/android_device_motorola_ghost/README.md

     ghost_sprint (xt1056 - Moto X - Sprint)
     ghost (xt1058 - Moto X - GSM-rogers, non-US)
     ghost_verizon (xt1060 - Moto X - Verizon)

-Carrier can be reconfigured with 'fastboot oem config carrier xyz' to use on other networks